Davidelanz/nlp-contextual-meaning/dialogflow_quickstart.md

 3. In the **Service account name** field, enter a name.
 4. From the **Role** list, select **Project** > **Owner**.

-    <div class="note">**Note**: The **Role** field authorizes your service account to access resources.
+    >**Note**: The **Role** field authorizes your service account to access resources.
 You can view and change this field later by using the [Cloud Console](https://console.cloud.google.com/).
 If you are developing a production app, specify more granular permissions than **Project > Owner**.
-For more information, see [granting roles to service accounts](https://cloud.google.com/iam/docs/granting-roles-to-service-accounts).</div>
+For more information, see [granting roles to service accounts](https://cloud.google.com/iam/docs/granting-roles-to-service-accounts).

 5. Click **Create**.
 A JSON file that contains your key downloads to your computer.